qTip2/qTip2/docs/global.md

 ### Overview
 Determines the base numeric identifier assigned to future qTips.
 At document load this is set to *zero*, and is incremented for each successive qTip created.
-This identifier is used to retrieve qTips by their corresponding 'id' attr in the form of &quot;ui-tooltip-*&lt;i&gt;*&quot;
+This identifier is used to retrieve qTips by their corresponding 'id' attr in the form of &quot;qtip-*&lt;i&gt;*&quot;

 ### Examples
 We can start our qTip ID at a higher number, such as 100: